Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type

 \section{Properly semistable vector bundles with vanishing discriminant on abelian surfaces}

-In the present subsection we extend Proposition 4.4 and Corollary 4.5 of~\cite{ogfascimod} to arbitrary polarized abelian surfaces. \begin{prp} Let $(A,\theta)$ be a $(1,e)$ polarized abelian surface.
+In the present section, we extend Proposition 4.4 and Corollary 4.5 of~\cite{ogfascimod} to arbitrary polarized abelian surfaces. \begin{prp} Let $(A,\theta)$ be a $(1,e)$ polarized abelian surface.
 Let $\cF$ be a slope semistable vector bundle on $A$ such that $\Delta(\cF)=0$ and $c_1(\cF)=a\theta$.
 Then there exist coprime integers $r_0,b_0$, with $r_0$ positive, and a positive integer $m$ such that

 where $g:=\gcd\{r_0,e\}$.
-If $\cF$ is slope strictly semistable, i.e.~slope semistable but not slope stable, then $m\ge 2$. \end{prp} \begin{proof} Suppose first that $\cF$ is slope stable.
-Then $\cF$ is semi-homogeneous because $\Delta(\cF)=0$, see Proposition~A.2 in~\cite{ogfascimod}.
-Since it is also simple, the thesis holds by Proposition~A.3 in~\cite{ogfascimod}.
+If $\cF$ is slope strictly semistable, \textit{i.e.}, slope semistable but not slope stable, then $m\ge 2$. \end{prp} \begin{proof} First suppose that $\cF$ is slope stable.
+Then $\cF$ is semi-homogeneous because $\Delta(\cF)=0$; see \cite[Proposition~A.2]{ogfascimod}.
+Since it is also simple, the thesis holds by \cite[Proposition~A.3]{ogfascimod}.

 Now suppose that $\cF$ is strictly slope semistable.
-Then there exist an integer $m\ge 2$ and a (slope stability) Jordan-Holder filtration of $\cF$
+Then there exist an integer $m\ge 2$ and a (slope stability) Jordan--H\"older filtration of $\cF$